-Further, a list of CSAs (Campus Security Authorities) is provided below.
+This following partial list of CSAs (Campus Security Authorities) is provided below.
 These individuals provide information for the annual crime report and work with the Campus Safety department and law enforcement (when appropriate) to issue timely warnings and provide resources to victims.